 To facilitate payments and track the hours your contractors are spending working on their tasks, use our timesheet feature.
 Timesheets are easy to use, allowing users to auto-fill tasks as they’re assigned and even add recurring ones from the previous week.
 As contractors update their timesheets managers can track progress.

-Other Free Templates to Manage Your Work Orders
+What Other Free Templates Can Help You Manage Work Orders?

-If you’re looking to expand your templates to include others related to working with contractors, ProjectManager.com has a library of free project management templates that touch on every aspect of the trade.
+If you’re looking to expand your templates to include others related to working with contractors, ProjectManager has a library of free project management templates that touch on every aspect of the trade.
 The following are two that relate to work orders.
+Here are some free templates that relate to work orders.

 The RFQ template facilitates the procurement process by helping you whittle down which suppliers can meet your price point and schedule.
 This template is often used in conjunction with the request for proposal (RFP) and the request for information (RFI).

-ProjectManager.com is a cloud-based software that can manage your work orders and so much more.
+ProjectManager is online software that can manage your work orders and so much more.
 Features to help you plan, monitor and report on your projects from start to finish, big and small, boost productivity.
 Balance workloads, see availability and link task dependencies to add efficiencies and avoid bottlenecks.
-Try ProjectManager.com today with this free 30-day trial.
+Try ProjectManager today with this free 30-day trial.